hyperFounder/cpp-java-notes/cpp/shared_ptrs/shared_weak_PTRs.md

 Smart pointers = RAII objects that manage resources automatically.

-- std::unique_ptr → exclusive ownership
+- std::unique_ptr → exclusive ownership of a resoruce
-- std::shared_ptr → shared ownership (reference counted)
+- std::shared_ptr → shared ownership (reference counted) of a resoruce
 - std::weak_ptr → non-owning observer of a shared_ptr